 - Demonstrates maturity.
 Accepts accountability for own behavior.
 Learns from personal mistakes.
 Acts swiftly to accept responsibility and corrects errors. - Effective organizational leader who has brought growth, professionalism, and vision to an organization. - Possesses gravitas.
 Exudes a sense of credibility and integrity.
-Engenders trust. - · Ability to energize and inspire financial partners and staff. - Innovative.
+Engenders trust. - Ability to energize and inspire churches and volunteers, as well as prayer and financial partners. - Innovative.
 Handles change smoothly.
-Fosters creativity in others. - Ability to develop and express genuine passion for prison ministry and Prison Fellowship mission and values, and ability to communicate biblical truths. - Ability to humbly keep ego in check and assist others to collaborative teamwork. - Ability to identify talent; possesses proven history of developing leaders. - Leveraged leader who delegates effectively in a cross-functional organization.
+Fosters creativity in others. - Ability to develop and express genuine passion for prison ministry and Prison Fellowship mission and values, and ability to communicate Biblical truths. - Establish rapport and maintain respect with leaders and members of all Christian denominations, focusing on issues that unite rather than those that divide. - Ability to demonstrate transparency with all Prison Fellowship stakeholders, staff (management by walking around), prisoners, Board members, etc. Prison Fellowship values authenticity and even brokenness. - Ability to humbly keep ego in check and assist others to collaborative teamwork. - Ability to identify talent; possesses proven history of developing leaders. - Leveraged leader who delegates effectively in a cross-functional organization. - Ability to work with a Board; knows how to influence effectively.